LuizGustavoR/qa-automation-coding-challenge/testable-flows.md

 - Maven.
 - Chrome browser (if macos version 115, if windows version 114).
 - Clone the repository.
+- Open the terminal and:
+  - Download the dependencies.\
+  `yarn`
   - Start the project.\
   `yarn start`
-- Open the project 'challenge' in your IntelliJ IDEA.\
+  - Go to the folder 'challenge'\
   `/challenge`
-- Open the terminal and inside the 'challenge' folder run the command:\
+  - Inside the 'challenge' folder run the command:\
   `mvn clean test allure:report`
 - Reports are generated in the folder:\
 `/challenge/target/site/index.html`